Our verdict

 A home for the sole

-Reviewers are right.
-Using a durometer to check the foam, we discovered that Nike ZoomX Invincible Run Flyknit 2 is extremely soft.
-It's a whopping 79.4% softer than the average and is among the plushest shoes on the market.
+Using a durometer to check the foam, we discovered that the Nike ZoomX Invincible Run Flyknit 2 is indeed extremely soft.
+It's a whopping 117% softer than the average and is among the plushest shoes on the market.

 The Nike Invincible Run Flyknit 2 will make you glide

-While the geometry is not as pronounced as other shoes (take the exaggeratedly rockered New Balance Fuelcell SuperComp Trainer, for instance) the Run Flyknit 2's midsole shape helps a little bit with rolling forward.
+It may not be as pronounced as in some other shoes (take the exaggeratedly rockered New Balance Fuelcell SuperComp Trainer, for instance) but it does its job excellently.

 Nike ZoomX Invincible Run Flyknit 2 (top) vs. New Balance Fuelcell SuperComp Trainer (bottom).